fightforthefuture/old.fightforthefuture.org/site/_petitions/2016/Stop-TPP-corruption.md

 ---

-The TPP was negotiated and written in secret by hundreds of corporate lobbyists and government officials.
+The TPP was negotiated and written in secret over several years by hundreds of corporate lobbyists and government officials.
 No public-interest groups, academics, or policy experts without industry ties were allowed to view the working text or participate in the process.

 The people working on the deal say they needed to keep the details secret (from everyone except the lobbyists that were let in) so they wouldn't undercut their negotiators.